ardacebi/cpp-examples/README.md

 `yum groupinstall 'Development Tools'`

-If you are using Debian or Ubuntu Linux, type the following apt-get command to install GNU c/c++ compiler:
+If you are using Debian or Ubuntu Linux, type the following apt-get command to install GNU C/C++ compiler:

 `$ sudo apt-get update`

 `$ sudo apt-get install build-essential manpages-dev`

 2. `cd` to the directory in which the C++ project is located
-3. Compile with g++ `file.cpp -o file2`
+3. Compile with `g++ file.cpp -o file2`
 4. Run with `./file`